Variegated Auger Shell

 Variegate Augers live in sand or muddy sand substrate and are found in the intertidal zone to depths up to 110 m (360 feet).
 They range from Magdalena Bay, Baja California Sur to Peru, including the Galapagos Islands; they are found throughout the Sea of Cortez.

-Synonyms include Terebra africana, Terebra hupei, and Terebra melia.
+Synonyms include Terebra africana, Terebra hupei, Terebra melia and Terebra variegata.